 Vietnam.vn - Nền tảng quảng bá Việt Nam

-BrightDrop 400/600: Review and Final Verdict under GM
+BrightDrop 400/600: Review and Conclusion in the Hands of the GM

 Báo Nghệ AnBáo Nghệ An22/10/2025

-Illustration of GM's BrightDrop commercial electric truck project
+Illustration of GM's BrightDrop commercial electric truck project.

 Design and interior: limited information

-Market performance and sales chart
+Market performance and sales charts

 Milestone/Rival Data Note

-BrightDrop (2023) 497 cars The re-merger phase into GM
+BrightDrop (2023) 497 vehicles The phase of reintegration into GM.

 BrightDrop (2024) 1,529 vehicles Annual sales

-Rivian (until Q3/2025) 6,809 vehicles For Amazon delivery network
+Rivian (until Q3/2025) 6,809 vehicles For Amazon's delivery network

-Ford e-Transit (H1/2025) 4,174 vehicles Starting price is up to $22,400 lower than BrightDrop before discounts
+Ford e-Transit (H1/2025) 4,174 vehicles The starting price was up to $22,400 lower than BrightDrop before the discount.

-US EV Policy 7,500–40,000 USD Tax credit ends September 30, 2025; individuals $7,500, businesses $40,000
+US EV Policy 7,500–40,000 USD Tax credits will end on September 30, 2025; $7,500 for individuals, $40,000 for businesses.

-Safety and assistive technology
+Safety and supporting technology

-Competitive pricing and positioning
+Price and competitive positioning

-Conclusion: Lessons for the “overconfidence” era
+Conclusion: Lessons for the era of "overconfidence"

 Advantage